TopQuadrant/MauiServer/API.md

 `curl --data-binary @training-corpus.jsonl http://localhost:8080/test/train`

 ### `DELETE`: Reset model
 Removes the Maui model for this tagger, freeing up memory.
+If a training job is in progress, it will be cancelled.
 The tagger itself will remain on the server, but must be re-trained before it can be used again for suggestions.

 ## Resource: Tagger Suggestions
 URL pattern: `/{tagger-id}/suggest`